What Does it Take to Be an Insurance Adjuster, Examiner, or Investigator?

 How Long Does it Take to Become an Insurance Adjuster, Examiner, or Investigator?

-Those interested in being an Insurance Adjuster, Examiner, or Investigator may also be interested in:
+Those thinking about becoming an Insurance Adjuster, Examiner, or Investigator might also be interested in the following careers:

 Those who work as an Insurance Adjuster, Examiner, or Investigator sometimes switch careers to one of these choices: